mprib/caliscope/docs/installation.md

     # You can install dependencies using pip
     ```

-## 2. Install pyxy3D via pip
+## 2. Install Caliscope via pip

-With your virtual environment activated, the next step is to install pyxy3D itself.
+With your virtual environment activated, the next step is to install Caliscope itself.
 This is a straightforward process that can be done using pip, Python's package installer.
 Follow the instructions specific to your operating system below:

 === "Windows"